juji-io/datalevin/doc/server.md

   implies all others.
 * `:permission/tgt` refers to the concrete target of the securable.
 It could be a username, a role keyword, a database name or `nil`, depending on `permission/obj`.
+All these target names uniquely identify securable objects.
   When the target is `nil`, the permission applies to all objects of that type.

 Each user has a corresponding built-in unique role.
 For example, the default